OASES - prOmoting evidence-bASed rEformS (2021-2024)

 The project presents and supports the application of a stepwise methodology focused on a) definition of a measurement methodology and tool applicable in different contexts (minimal, intermediate, advanced dataset); b) implementation of the measurement methods and tools in selected pilot sites of 7 European countries; c) assessment, policy actions analysis and sustainability in each pilot site, d) impact evaluation in each pilot site and updating the measurement methods and tools according to the pilot results; e) scaling up of the methods and of the policy actions at EU level.

-- Agenzia Nazionale per i Servizi Sanitari Regionali, Italy
+- Agenzia Nazionale per i Servizi Sanitari Regionali, Italy (Coordinator)

 - Semmelweis University, Hungary